Stable group theory and approximate subgroups: Independence theorem

 The material in this subsection is a presentation of \cite{kim-pillay}, Lemma 3.3, here \lemref{stat}; compare also \cite{lazy} \S3, and the stability section in \cite{BU}.

 Let $T$ be a first-order theory, $\Uu$ a universal domain.
-By a global type we mean a type over $\Uu$.
 One of the main lessons of stability is the usefulness of $A$-invariant types, meaning $Aut(\Uu/A)$-invariant types.
 We note that if a global type $p$ is finitely satisfiable in some $A \leq M$, then $p$ is $A$-invariant: if $a,a'$ are $Aut(\Uu/A)$-conjugate, then $\phi(x,a) \& \neg \phi(x,a')$ cannot be satisfied in $A$.

+We say $A$ is an {\em elementary submodel} of $\Uu$ (written: $A \prec \Uu$) if any nonempty $A$-definable set has points in $A$.
+If $A \prec \Uu$, then any type over $A$ extends to a global type, finitely satisfiable in $A$. (\cite{pillay}).

 Consider two partial types $r(x,y), r'(x,y)$ over $A$.
 Say $r,r'$ are {\em stably separated} if there is no sequence $((a_i,b_i): i \in \Nn)$ such that $r(a_i,b_j)$ holds for $i<j$, and $r'(a_i,b_j)$ holds for $i>j$.
 Note that if arbitrarily long such sequences exist then by compactness an infinite one exists, and in fact one can take the $(a_i,b_i)$ to form an $A$- indiscernible sequence.
-By reversing the ordering one sees that this condition is symmetric.
+Moreover $r,r'$ are stably separated iff they contain formulas $\phi,\phi'$ that are stably separated.
+By reversing the ordering one sees that stable separation is a symmetric property.